WordPress staging site

 Restrict access to your site.

 Start by going to Settings → Reading and choosing the Discourage search engines from indexing this site box.
-That will at least stop Google from indexing your site.
+That helps discourage indexing, but for a truly private staging site you should also use login protection or server-level access restrictions.

-If you want to restrict access even further, you can use a plugin called Hide My Site.
-In order to access any part of your site, visitors will first need to enter a password.
+If you want to restrict access even further, you can use a plugin called My Private Site.
+In order to access any part of your site, visitors will first need to log in as a registered user.
 You can still share your development site if needed by sharing the password, but strangers won’t be able to access your site.

 How to push changes to your live site